FireIceMan/GLC_framework/README.md

 or download the `evolution_mechanism.ipynb` to run on your computer.

 ### For generating artificial text
-Go to the folder `./fake generator` and watch the readme.
+Watch the information at page 4 of `SI.pdf`, or go to the folder `./fake generator` and watch the readme.

 ### For analysis of protein sequence, language, and general sequence
 1. Choose the discipline: